wpexpertsio/login-designer/readme.txt

 == Changelog ==

+= 1.1.5, February XX, 2017 =
+* New:   Added new options for fine-tuning the "Log In" button display (padding-top and padding-bottom)
+* New:   Added a new position setting for aligning the Login Designer logo to the left or right
+* Fix:   Fixed an issue where the accreditation link obscursed content on smaller viewports
+* Fix:   Modified button radius values now properly return
+* Tweak: Added a Login Designer action to the Customizer admin bar item
+* Tweak: Added a migration sequence for the depreciated button height setting
+* Tweak: Adjusted the button's customizer event overlay to display properly regardless of the button size
+* Tweak: Touched up the background image uploader control UI
+* Tweak: The settings icon is now hidden when the settings are viewed

 = 1.1.4, February 06, 2017 =
 * Fix:   Fixed an issue where the Login Designer mark did not properly hide within the Customizer
 * Tweak: Username and password labels now stay hidden when text labels are removed
 * Tweak: Adjusted field margin bottom to work properly

 = 1.1.3, February 05, 2017 =
 * Fix:   Rewrote the Login Designer Customizer view to resolve known plugin compatibility issues
 * Fix:   Resolved an issue where the form bottom positioning "jumped" when triggered in the Customizer
 * Fix:   Added proper translatable text for the plugin's guided intro
 * Tweak: Improved the style of the form bottom edit trigger
 * Tweak: Added better style prefixing with Customizer UI elements to improve theme incompatibilities
 * Tweak: Removed unnecessary styles/scripts and cleaned up the /assets/ folder